IHE/HIE-Whitepaper/README.md

 While community Policies and Risk Management are outside its scope, IHE does recognize that these elements are a necessary piece of a system implementation.
-IHE IT Infrastructure technical white paper, “Template for XDS Affinity Domain Deployment Planning” \[see endnote i\] outlines some of the issues that should be evaluated for inclusion in the local Policy creation and Risk Management decisions.
+IHE IT Infrastructure technical white paper, [Template for XDS Affinity Domain Deployment Planning](#further-reading) outlines some of the issues that should be evaluated for inclusion in the local Policy creation and Risk Management decisions.
 It is therefore the duty of system implementers to take this guidance into account as part of